 Lack of local options.
 I lived in a fairly small, military town in west TX.

 There are several recurring themes in military towns – one of which is the propensity for auto dealerships to charge much more than they would in other towns.

-The other thing I had going against me, was small town dealerships often charge more than dealerships in large cities (less competition means less reason to drop prices).
+The other thing I had going against me, was small-town dealerships often charge more than dealerships in large cities (less competition means less reason to drop prices).

 It only made sense for me to go to a larger city to buy my car.

 So I traveled.
 Thankfully, my parents lived in Houston, a large city with plenty of dealerships fighting for sales.